CriMilanese/gopro_obj_recognition/README.md

 ##### I read post regarding this technique not working on HERO 7, please let me through the proposed "issues" section

+### credits
+A thankful smile to _Rietvield Academy_ in Amsterdam who hosted me for weeks, helping an **excellent fine art student**, shaping her ideas with software.
+Too bad the _Stedelijk_ museum gave so many problems regarding the few devices allowed to use the day of _Rietvield_ exhibition.